THE BURNING DESIRE OF TEXAS A&M

 Mike and Dan Dubno are master tinkerers whose innovations have altered global finance and television news.
 But their greatest creation is Gadgetoff—a madcap festival where science and technology's biggest names gather to flaunt prototypes, blow stuff up, and peer straight into the future.

 ESPN THE MAGAZINE / APRIL 2014

-In spring 2012, Yasiel Puig fled Cuba in the hands of black-market smugglers.
-This is the story of how the cost of Puig's journey, in money and human lives, shadows him still.
+In spring 2012, Yasiel Puig fled Cuba via a human-trafficking underground that specializes in bringing elite baseball talent out from under the Castro regime and into Major League riches—for a price.
+This is the story of how the cost of Puig's journey, in both money and human lives, shadows him still.
 The result of a five-month investigation that began in November 2013.